-The Spay Neuter Assistance Program (SNAP) program is designed to reduce pet overpopulation by providing low-cost spay/neuter services to the communities we serve.
-Appointments are offered on select days depending on campus, with drop-offs scheduled in the morning and pick-ups in the late afternoon/early evening.
-For preventative, follow-up, emergency or any services other than spay/neuter, please contact your veterinarian.
+The Spay Neuter Assistance Program (SNAP) is designed to reduce pet overpopulation by providing low-cost spay/neuter services to the communities we serve.

-- Forward card or proof of state medical benefits
+- Forward card or proof of state Medicaid

 - Quest card or proof of state food assistance

 - Social Security letter or statement

 - Proof of income demonstrating yearly household income at or below 150% of the poverty line.